TickyTacky84/hexaleafs/README.md

 ## LED-Strip-Connections
-For smooth animations and effects using WLED and the layout shown here, it's important to have a quite symmetrical layout for the LED-strips.
+For smooth animations and effects using WLED and the layout shown here, it's important to have a symmetrical layout for the LED-strips.
-The trick used here, is wiring some of the strips in parallel, so the respective hexaleafs always perform the same effects.
+The trick used here is wiring some of the strips in parallel, so the respective hexaleafs always perform the same effects.

-The connection-layout I used looks as follows Especially the hexaleafs marked with 3 and 4 are important, because the each contain a split, where the strips are wired in parallel.
+The connection-layout I used looks as follows Especially the hexaleafs marked with 3 and 4 are important, because they each contain a split, where the strips start to be wired in parallel.
 - Caution!
 The parallel connection of the following LED-strips must occur at the output of the respective hexaleafs LED-strip, not on the input side.
 ![led-strip layout 01](./img/led_layout_01.png)